Abdelrahman-Moharram/Steve-Task/README.md

-Ok
-As discussed, the hourly rate for this position is 50 Egyptian pounds, with a potential increase in the future.
-Payments will be made to any electronic wallet at the end of each month based on the number of hours worked.

-If you agree to these terms, please proceed with the following job interview task:

-Task: Create a Simple Django Project

-Requirements:

 1. CRUD Operations Page:
    - Develop a page that allows Create, Read, Update, and Delete (CRUD) operations for any table, such as a book list.